sgorgun/while-statements/README.md

 Open the [GeometricSequences.cs](WhileStatements/GeometricSequences.cs) file, and navigate to the [SumGeometricSequenceTerms1](WhileStatements/GeometricSequences.cs#L5) method.

-Implement the method that returns sum of a geometric sequence terms.
+Implement the method that returns the sum of a geometric sequence terms.

 $`\sum_{i=1}^{n}a*r^{i-1}=\sum_{i=0}^{n-1}a*r^{i}=a+a*r^1+a*r^2+a*r^3+...+a*r^{n-1}`$

-Use additional _while_ statement to raise a _r_ number to the power of _n_.
+Use an additional _while_ statement to raise an _r_ number to the power of _n_.

-The algorithm you have implement is shown on the flowchart diagram below.
+The algorithm you have to implement is shown on the flowchart diagram below.

 ![Geometric Sequence 1 Diagram](images/gs-1.png)